simon-ritchie/apysc/docstring_markdowns/apysc/_geom/path_line_to.md

 ### `_get_svg_str` method docstring

-Get a path's SVG string created with the current setting.<hr>
+Get an SVG path string created with the current setting.<hr>

 **[Returns]**

 - `svg_str`: str
-  - A path's SVG string created with the current setting.
+  - An SVG path string was created with the current setting.

 ### `update_path_data` method docstring

-Update the path's data settings.<hr>
+Update the path data settings.<hr>

 **[Parameters]**

-- `x`: int or Int
+- `x`: Int or int
   - X-coordinate of the destination point.
-- `y`: int or Int
+- `y`: Int or int
   - Y-coordinate of the destination point.
 - `relative`: bool or Boolean, default False
-  - The boolean value indicating whether the path coordinates are relative or not (absolute).
+  - A boolean value indicates whether the path coordinates are relative or not (absolute).

 <hr>